nightconcept/pai-gow-poker/project/TASK.md

 ## Enhancements (PRE-RELEASE)

 These are enhancments that will be done before milestone M5.
-- [ ] Issue 1.
+- [x] Issue 1.
 Center graphics vertically and horizontally.
 The ideal playing size should be half the width of 1920x1080 so that players can play half screen.
 (Frontend)
 - [x] Issue 2.
 Create a new Card component on the Frontend that will be the component that can be an image with a 1px CSS border applied OR a replica of a playing card with colored suit emojis.
 (Done: 2025-04-16)
 - [ ] Issue 3.
 Add a system/chat box that will display system messages such as the current phase for the player.
 - [ ] Issue 4.
 Add waits between states.
 - [ ] Issue 5.
 Make the the areas look more like a table.
 - [x] Issue 6.
 Componentize the Dealer area, Player area, Other Players Area, and top bar which includes: welcome message, game state, and dannyBucks.
 (Done: 2025-04-16)
 - [x] Issue 7.
 Refactor username selection to it's own component from +page.svelte.
-- [ ] Issue 8.
-Fix DB amount.
+- [x] Issue 8.
+Fix DB amount not updating properly at the frontend after a bet is made or after a round completes..
+Start at backend and make sure commands are supported to add and remove amounts of DB.
+Then check at front end to make sure stores are being updated.
+Then check the UI.
+(Done: 2025-04-17)
 - [ ] Issue 9.
 Add a dark mode toggle component that uses Tailwind v4's dark mode features.
 Place the toggle right next to the Pai Gow Poker title on +page.svelte.

 ## Future Enhancements (Post-MVP)